max-ieremenko/SqlDatabase/README.md

 -------

 - *.sql* a text file with Sql Server scripts
-- *.dll* or *.exe* an .NET assembly with a script implementation, see [details](https://github.com/max-ieremenko/SqlDatabase/tree/master/Examples/CSharpMirationStep)
+- *.dll* or *.exe* an .NET assembly with a script implementation, details are [here](https://github.com/max-ieremenko/SqlDatabase/tree/master/Examples/CSharpMirationStep)

 [Back to ToC](#table-of-contents)